FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Related works

 Another closely related line of work focuses on spectral learning methods.
 Spectral learning formulates the PDFA (or weighted automaton) learning problem as finding the spectral decomposition of a Hankel matrix~\cite{balle2014spectral, glaude2015spectral}.
-Every row in this matrix represents a prefix, every column a suffix, each cell contains the string probability of the corresponding row and column prefix and suffix.
+Every row in this matrix represents a prefix, every column a suffix, and each cell contains the string probability of the corresponding row and column prefix and suffix.
 The rows of this matrix correspond to states of the prefix tree.
-If one row is the multiple of another, it means that the future suffix distribution of the corresponding states are similar, i.e., that they can be merged.
-Instead of searching for such similarities and forcing determinization, spectral methods approximate this using principal component analysis, returning a probabilistic non-deterministic finite state automaton (PNFA).
-These are less interpretable (although typically smaller) than their deterministic counterparts, but can be computed more efficiently.
+If one row is a multiple of another, the future suffix distribution of the corresponding states is similar, i.e., they can be merged.
+Instead of searching for such similarities and forcing determinization, spectral methods approximate this using principal component analysis, returning a probabilistic nondeterministic finite state automaton (PNFA).
+Because non-deterministic models can be in multiple states simultaneously, they are harder to interpret (although typically smaller) than their deterministic counterparts.

 Due to their close relationship with hidden Markov models (HMMs)~\cite{dupont2005links}, several approaches exist that infer HMMs instead of PDFAs from trace data.
 HMMs are typically learned using a form of expectation-maximization known as the Baum-Welch algorithm~\cite{rabiner1986introduction}.
-However, special state merging~\cite{stolcke1992hidden} or state splitting~\cite{takami1992successive} algorithms have also been proposed.
+The winner of the PAutomaC challenge by Shibata-Yoshinaka used a related method based on collapsed Gibbs sampling~\cite{blei2006variational, wang2013collapsed} for approximate inference, see~\cite{verwer2014pautomac} for more details.
+The runner-up, team Llorens, used a state merging method similar to the one described in Section~\ref{sec:FlexFringe}.
+Special state merging~\cite{stolcke1992hidden} or state splitting~\cite{takami1992successive} algorithms have also been proposed.
 A notable recent approach~\cite{emam2018inferring} learns accurate probabilistic extended automata using HMMs combined with reinforcement learning.